 Click through the image to explore the 13% growth rate in Interior Design jobs and top paying States

-A graduate degree in interior design will enhance your skills and give you an advantage over the competition.
-Students will learn design concepts, technical information and hands-on skills to create a range of public, commercial, residential and institutional spaces.
-Grad programs in interior design also instill the principles of sustainability, globalism, and social responsibility.
-In short, graduate programs in Interior design are intended to produce future design leaders.
+Interior design schools could give you the opportunity to enhance your skills and knowledge through a combination of classroom instruction and studio time.
+Students could study design concepts, technical information and the hands-on skills to create a range of public, commercial, residential and institutional spaces.
+In addition to general design concepts, interior design graduate programs may also touch on the principles of sustainability, globalism, architecture and social responsibility.
+Some interior design schools may even provide students with the opportunity to conduct research to contribute new ideas and best practices to the field.
+In short, they are intended to produce future design leaders.

 Below you can sift through a number of Graduate Programs in Interior Design from accredited colleges, to find the one that best fits your educational goals.
 Whether you’re interested in a traditional college campus experience, a modern online learning environment or some hybrid of the two – you’re sure to find a graduate program that’s suits your needs.